AODQ/monte-toad/taskell.md

 - animate out video using FFMPEG & moving camera
 - plugins can allocate memory on host
 - allow multiple directional emitters w/ skybox
+- every kernel has its own image transition buffer, for debug, otherwise there is (raw -> preview) or (raw -> kernel -> preview) buffers, as preview must always be the last operation that occurs

 ## bugs / code cleanup